The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

-The application of an action to a state is formalized by the \emph{product update}.
-We say that an event $e$ is \emph{applicable} in $w$ if $(M, w) \models \mathit{pre}(e)$ and that an epistemic action $(A, E_d)$ is \emph{applicable} is an epistemic state $(M, W_d)$ if for each designated world $w \in W_d$ there exists an applicable designated event $e \in E_d$.
+The application of an action to a state is formalised by the \emph{product update}.
+We say that an event $e$ is \emph{applicable} in $w$ if $(M, w) \models \mymathit{pre}(e)$ and that an epistemic action $(A, E_d)$ is \emph{applicable} is an epistemic state $(M, W_d)$ if for each designated world $w \in W_d$ there exists an applicable designated event $e \in E_d$.
 Namely, each designated world has to be updated by some designated event.
 The following definition is adapted from~\cite{book/springer/vanDitmarsch2007}.

-\begin{definition}[Product Update] Let $\actionStyle{a} = ((E, Q, \mathit{pre}, \mathit{post}), E_d)$ be an epistemic action applicable in an epistemic state $s = ((W, R, L), W_d)$.
-The \emph{product update} of $s$ with $\actionStyle{a}$ is the epistemic state $s \otimes \actionStyle{a} = ((W', R', L'), W'_d)$, where: \begin{itemize} \item $W' = \{(w, e) \in W {\times} E \mid (M, w) \models \mathit{pre}(e)\}$; \item $R'_\agentStyle{i} = \{((w, e), (v, f)) \in W' {\times} W' \mid w R_\agentStyle{i} v \text{ and } e Q_\agentStyle{i} f\}$; \item $L'(w, e) = \{\fluentStyle{p} \in \atomSet \mid (M, w) \models \mathit{post}(e, \fluentStyle{p})\}$; and \item $W'_d = \{(w, e) \in W' \mid w \in W_d \text{ and } e \in E_d\}$. \end{itemize} \end{definition}
+\begin{definition}[Product Update] Let $\actionStyle{a} = ((E, Q, \mymathit{pre}, \mymathit{post}), E_d)$ be an epistemic action applicable in an epistemic state $s = ((W, R, L), W_d)$.
+The \emph{product update} of $s$ with $\actionStyle{a}$ is the epistemic state $s \otimes \actionStyle{a} = ((W', R', L'), W'_d)$, where: \begin{itemize} \item $W' = \{(w, e) \in W {\times} E \mid (M, w) \models \mymathit{pre}(e)\}$; \item $R'_\agentStyle{i} = \{((w, e), (v, f)) \in W' {\times} W' \mid w R_\agentStyle{i} v \text{ and } e Q_\agentStyle{i} f\}$; \item $L'(w, e) = \{\fluentStyle{p} \in \atomSet \mid (M, w) \models \mymathit{post}(e, \fluentStyle{p})\}$; and \item $W'_d = \{(w, e) \in W' \mid w \in W_d \text{ and } e \in E_d\}$. \end{itemize} \end{definition}

 The product update produces an updated state as follows.
 The set of possible worlds of the updated epistemic state contains the world-event pairs $(w, e)$ such that $e$ is applicable in $w$.
-Each such pair represent a world $w$ after $e$ is applied to it.
+Each such pair represents the result of applying event $e$ to world $w$.
 The new knowledge/beliefs of agents are obtained from the combination of what they knew/believed before the action, and what they observed about the action: If in world $w$ agent $\agentStyle{i}$ considers $\fluentStyle{v}$ to be possible, and in event $e$ the agent considers $\fluentStyle{f}$ to be possible, then in the new world $(w, e)$ agent $\agentStyle{i}$ will consider $(\fluentStyle{v}, \fluentStyle{f})$ to be possible.
-The label of a world-event pair $(w, e)$ are calculated by looking at the postconditions of $e$: An atom $\fluentStyle{p}$ is in the label of $(w, e)$ iff $w$ satisfies the formula $\mathit{post}(e, \fluentStyle{p})$.
+The label of a world-event pair $(w, e)$ is calculated by looking at the postconditions of $e$: An atom $\fluentStyle{p}$ is in the label of $(w, e)$ iff $w$ satisfies the formula $\mymathit{post}(e, \fluentStyle{p})$.
 A new world $(w, e)$ is designated iff both $w$ and $e$ were originally designated.